OFS/ofs-platform-afu-bbb/plat_if_develop/ofs_plat_if/docs/PIM_board_vendors.md

 ## Native Interface Types ##

-A physical interface exposed by the FIM to an AFU is called a "native type".
+A physical interface exposed by the FIM to an AFU is called a *native type*.
 Every FIM interface declares a native type.
 This type defines the physical wires.
 The PIM may provide a collection of shims on top of the native type that map to one or more type abstractions offered to AFUs.
 This is the primary PIM portability mechanism.
 For example, the PIM can expose both native CCI-P and native AXI streams of PCIe TLPs.
-In both cases, AFUs instantiate a shim named "ofs\_plat\_host\_chan\_as\_avalon\_mem\_rdwr" as a wrapper around the native interface instance.
-The implementations are quite different and the PIM source tree has several implementations of "ofs\_plat\_host\_chan\_as\_avalon\_mem\_rdwr".
+In both cases, AFUs instantiate a shim named *ofs\_plat\_host\_chan\_as\_avalon\_mem\_rdwr* as a wrapper around the native interface instance.
+The implementations are quite different and the PIM source tree has several implementations of *ofs\_plat\_host\_chan\_as\_avalon\_mem\_rdwr*.
 The PIM generation scripts pick the shims appropriate to a particular platform when generating a platform's ofs\_plat\_if tree.

 The PIM may offer several shims on top of the same native type, thus offering different AFU interfaces to the same device.
 For example, an AFU may select either AXI memory, Avalon memory or CCI-P connections to the same FIM PCIe host channel.